 My Trigger Points

 Because I have so many active trigger points, I had to start with the ones that were screaming the loudest.
 My neck.
 I have been working on my sternocleidomastoid and trapezius muscles.
 The book gives an overview of the muscle, the symptoms the trigger points in these muscles cause, where pain is referred to, causes and treatment.
 It includes great instructions on how to deal with them safely, as pressure on arteries can cause havoc.

 The theory is that you deal to your trigger points three times a day until they are no longer sensitive to touch.
 I am unsure how helpful this will end up being.
 I have a lot for trigger points and my body overreacts to stimuli.
 For example, I get sore legs if I don’t exercise enough and if I overdo it!

-This is not a Tiny Mission.
-This is a big piece of work.
+This is a big piece of work (one that will span years – I wrote this post in 2015 and updated it again at the end of 2021!).
 But I’m game!
 Giving myself the ability to treat my body is a big opportunity.
 It gives me power.
 It gives me control.
 It gives me the opportunity to help myself, not helplessly wait for my next treatment session with my muscles clenching tighter and tighter!

 I have also made the decision to try trigger point injections for my neck if I can’t relieve the daily tightness.
 I can’t go back to work and look after my baby if I continue to have daily tightness and pain to the point of headaches, nausea and dizziness.

 It’s very exciting.
 I’ll check in with it in a few weeks.
 Has anyone else tackled their own pressure points and found success?